 - Government claims: Up to six months from the date of your injury

 Depending upon the particulars of your TBI, the time limits may vary.
-Missing these deadlines means that you may not be able to file a claim, in general.
+Missing these deadlines means that you may not be able to file a claim, in general and get compensation for TBI.
 However, California laws also provide for exceptions under specific circumstances that prevented your ability to seek redress.
 Therefore, you will want to discuss your particular situation with a Los Angeles personal injury lawyer for more information.

 Causes of Traumatic Brain Injuries